Lester Bangs: Creem magazine

 Bangs began freelancing for Detroit-based Creem in 1970.
 In 1971, he wrote a feature for Creem on Alice Cooper, and soon afterward he moved to Detroit.
 Named Creem's editor in 1971, Bangs fell in love with Detroit, calling it "rock's only hope", and remained there for five years.

 During the early 1970s, Bangs and some other writers at Creem began using the term punk rock to designate the genre of 1960s garage bands and more contemporary acts, such as MC5 and Iggy and the Stooges.
 Their writings provided some of the conceptual framework for the later punk and new wave movements that emerged in New York, London, and elsewhere later in the decade.
 They were quick to pick up on these new movements and provide extensive coverage of the phenomenon.
 Bangs was enamored of the noise music of Lou Reed, and Creem gave exposure to artists such as Reed, David Bowie, Roxy Music, Captain Beefheart, Blondie, Brian Eno, and the New York Dolls years earlier than the mainstream press.
 Bangs wrote the essay/interview "Let Us Now Praise Famous Death Dwarves" about Reed in 1975.
-Creem was also among the earliest publications to give sizable coverage to hard rock and metal artists such as Motörhead, Kiss, Judas Priest, and Van Halen.

 Subsequent career

 After leaving Creem in 1976, he wrote for The Village Voice, Penthouse, Playboy, New Musical Express, and many other publications.
-He won a posthumous Grammy Award in 1984 for his liner notes on The Fugs Greatest Hits, Volume 1.
+He was nominated for a posthumous Grammy Award for Best Album Notes in 1984 for his liner notes on The Fugs Greatest Hits, Volume 1.

 Death

 Bangs died in New York City on April 30, 1982, at the age of 33; he was self-medicating a bad case of the flu and accidentally overdosed on dextropropoxyphene (an opioid analgesic), diazepam (a benzodiazepine), and NyQuil.
+Dextropropoxyphene was later prohibited in the United States and much of Europe due to concerns about overdose and heart arrhythmia.

 Bangs appeared to be listening to music when he died.
 Earlier that day, he had bought a copy of Dare by English synth-pop band the Human League.
 Later that night, a friend found him lying on a couch in his apartment, unresponsive.
-"Dare was spinning on the turntable, and the needle was stuck on the end groove," Jim DeRogatis wrote in Let It Blurt, his biography of Bangs.
+"Dare was spinning on the turntable, and the needle was stuck on the end groove", Jim DeRogatis wrote in Let It Blurt, his biography of Bangs.